What is enterprise backup?

 Semi-static on premise backups

 In the past, on-premise backups were semi-static.
 Meaning, they had difficulty interacting with other applications.
 It required heavy maintenance and constant monitoring by IT personnel.
-Automation was limited and ultra-critical issues immediately required human intervention.
+Automation was limited and ultra-critical issues immediately required human intervention and support.
 Back then, the system was highly secure but lumbering in terms of working with other applications.

 Database designed to be in a consistent state